phiresky/masters-thesis/content/2_preliminaries.md

 Concatenation scales poorly with a large number of observables since the input size of the neural network has to scale proportionally to the maximum number of observables.

-Concatenation is used for example by @mpe to aggregate the neighboring agents' observations and actions.
+It is used for example by @mpe to aggregate the neighboring agents' observations and actions.

 ### Mean aggregation